sal55/langs/compilec.md

 ````
 Apparently this does work, it creates an anonymous struct, which has two elements 'x' and 'y'.

-Except it doesn't work on my compiler (nor on an older compiler 'DMC', from 2004). if it's all so simple, why has it taken 3 years to establish that this is not supported.
+Except it doesn't work on my compiler (nor on an older 2004 compiler 'DMC'). if it's all so simple, why has it taken 3 years to establish that this is not supported?
 C has all these freedoms and all this flexibility, but then the onus is on implementors to ensure all the possible combinations work.

 ### Implicit int
 That is declarations like these at module scope: